MarioBroi/js-our-team/readme.md

 - Create a variable for the object array whit the different info inside ✔

-- Create a console log with the following info:
+- Create a console log with the following info inside a loop to print all the info one by one: ✔
     - name
     - role
     - picture (string in this case)